Yang03/zarm-form/README.md

   Button
 } from 'zarm'

-import Form, { useForm } from '../src/index'
+import Form, { useForm } from 'zarm-form'

 function Demo() {